TWUOnline/ldrs591/_pages/unit-2-learning-activities.md

 &nbsp;</blockquote>
 <h4>Learning Activity 2.1: Watch, Read and Reflect</h4>
 <ul>
- 	<li>Watch the following <a href="http://libguides.twu.ca/library_research/home">video tutorials</a> prepared by Dr. William Badke.
-Begin with clicking <a href="http://libguides.twu.ca/c.php?g=284762&amp;p=3191885">"How to develop research skills"</a> and watch the first two video tutorials under the section "starting a research paper."
-The videos are labelled<a href="https://vimeo.com/160913559/eeb081c04e"> "Understanding the research process"</a> and <a href="https://vimeo.com/160925544/a3ea2bace3">"Pre-research strategies"</a>.</li>
+ 	<li>Watch the following video tutorials prepared by Dr. William Badke.
+Begin by watching the first two video tutorials under the section "starting a research paper."
+The videos are<a href="https://vimeo.com/160913559/eeb081c04e"> "Understanding the research process"</a> and <a href="https://vimeo.com/160925544/a3ea2bace3">"Pre-research strategies"</a>.</li>
- 	<li>Read chapter 3 in the Badke (2017) text.</li>
+ 	<li>Next, read chapter 3 in the Badke (2017) text.</li>
  	<li>In your reflective learning journal, respond to the following questions:
 <ul>
  	<li>In your view, what were the most important points in the readings or video tutorials?</li>